 Upper St. Clair School District received a $25,000 grant from the Pennsylvania Department of Education to study the implementation of choices within the district together with the possibility of starting a Charter School program.
 Using these funds, the School District investigated many programs, including ones offered by the International Baccalaureate Organization.

-In the spring of 1998, Upper St. Clair School District approved three curriculum recommendations which resulted in the process of implementing three IB programs.
-This moved resulted from District professional staff and parent teams visiting various IB schools.
-These visits included Vincentian Academy in Pittsburgh, PA, Washington International School in Washington, D.C., and George Moody Middle School in Richmond, Virginia.
-Members of the teams also attended IB seminars in Boston, MA, and Fairfax, VA.
+In the spring of 1998, Upper St. Clair School District approved three curriculum recommendations, which resulted in the process of implementing three IB programs.
+This move resulted from District professional staff and parent teams visiting various IB schools.
+These visits included Vincentian Academy in Pittsburgh, Washington International School in Washington, D.C., and George Moody Middle School in Richmond, Va.
+Members of the teams also attended IB seminars in Boston, Mass., and Fairfax, Va.
 The teams reported that positive attitudes of students and faculties about their IB programs were encouraging as well as the success of IB Diploma students impressive.

 During the 2006-2007 school year, a review of the benefits of the IB programs was conducted by a Community Study Committee.
 Members of this committee included community and School District members who were appointed by the Superintendent of Schools.
 On April 10, 2007, members of this Committee released their report.
 In the report, the Study Committee made the following conclusion: “The IB Program at all levels is a rigorous program of instruction in the Upper St. Clair School District.”
 This committee also concluded, “. . .
 58% of Upper St. Clair residents believe that the cost of the program justifies the expenditure for the program.”

 In September 2007, the Upper St. Clair School District Board of Directors approved four curriculum recommendations that resulted in the District’s continued support for IB programming.